Kashf-e hijab: Reactions

 Next to their daily bread, what affects the people most widely is what touches the code of social habit that, in Islam, is endorsed by religion.
 Among Muslims, the Iranians are not a fanatical people.
 The unveiling of women inaugurated in the preceding year attacks the people's social conservatism as much as their religious prejudice.
 Above all, like conscription, it symbolizes the steady penetration into their daily lives of an influence that brings with it more outside interference, more taxation.
 But one can easily exaggerate the popular effect of unveiling; it is a revolution for the well-to-do of the towns, but lower down the scale, where women perform outdoor manual labour, its effects both on habit and on the family budget diminish until among the tribal folk of all degrees they are comparatively slight.
 Hence, resistance among the greater part of the people has been passive, and, where existing, has manifested itself in reluctance of the older generation to go abroad in the streets.
 It is one thing to forbid women to veil; it is another thing to make them mingle freely with men.

 The religious conservatives reacted with opposition toward the reform.
-According to current Supreme Leader of Iran Ali Khamenei, the policy was aimed at "eradicating the tremendous power of faith" in Muslim societies that was enabled by what he termed the "decency of women", as hijab in his view prevented Muslim women from suffering from the "malicious abuse" that he regarded women in the West to be victims of, and what in his view made people preoccupied with sexual desires.
+According to former Supreme Leader of Iran Ali Khamenei, the policy was aimed at "eradicating the tremendous power of faith" in Muslim societies that was enabled by what he termed the "decency of women", as hijab in his view prevented Muslim women from suffering from the "malicious abuse" that he regarded women in the West to be victims of, and what in his view made people preoccupied with sexual desires.